connordpc-coder/Linux-Administration-Infrastructure---Project-2/README.md

 ---

 ##  Building a Workstation
 The first stage of the project building the foundation of vm2's environment.
-This will include vm configuration, filesystems and users
+This will include vm configuration, filesystems organization and user setup

 ##  Admin Toolkit
 This stage is almost a reflection on my first project on what i wanted to make easier in terms of productivity, creating shortcuts and automating tasks like applying permissions, health checks and backups

 ##  Building Infrastructure
-this stage was the initial premise of this project of building a peer to peer network connection
+this stage was the initial premise of this project of building a peer to peer network connection.
+The main goal is to secure the SSH connection so i can then learn and navigate between the two machines.

 ##  Automation & Administration
-this stage is learning how to manage the small network that's built correctly
+this stage focuses on using that toolkit to manage the completed environment through automation. reducing that manual admin work while maintaining a consistent workflow.

 ## Troubleshooting
-creating real world scenarios that align with career progressions i want to make and overall enhance my problem solving skills in Linux.
+creating real world scenarios that reflect common infrastructure and Linux administration problems.

 ## Project Reflection